bo4e/BO4E-python/CONTRIBUTING.md

   - mypy for static type checking
   - pytest for unittests
   - Sphinx for documentation
-- Technical Documentation is in English; For example: "Don't use the builtin validator here because ..."
+- Technical Documentation is in English; For example: "Don't use the builtin validator here because …"
-- But data model docstrings are in German; For example: "Ist das Ende nicht gesetzt, so ist der Zeitraum als offen zuverstehen."
+- But data model docstrings are in German; For example: "Ist das Ende nicht gesetzt, so ist der Zeitraum als offen zu verstehen."
 - Docstrings should not be trivial/useless
   - Bad: "Energiemenge ist eine Klasse zur Abbildung von Energiemengen." ❌ (no shit sherlock)
   - Good: "Eine Energiemenge ordnet einer :class:`Marktlokation` oder :class:`Messlokation`, die über die `lokations_id` referenziert werden, einen oder mehrere Energieverbräuche zu." ✔
 - Only sentences have a fullstop at the end.
-- we use `snake_case` internally but serialize as `camelCase` by overriding the `data_key` property of the schema fields
+- We use `snake_case` internally but serialize as `camelCase` by overriding the `data_key` property of the schema fields.

 ### How to Define an ENUM?

 All Enums inherit from `bo4e.enum.StrEnum`.
-It's is just a usual Enum with a `str` mixin (see [the official docs](https://docs.python.org/3/library/enum.html?highlight=strenum#others) for details).
+The latter is just a usual Enum with a `str` mixin (see [the official docs](https://docs.python.org/3/library/enum.html?highlight=strenum#others) for details).
 This allows us to precisly define how an enum value will be serialized.
 All enum values have UPPER_CASE names.